MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_UpgradeURL_FAQ.md

   - Keyword Final URL
   - Keyword Destination URL
   - Ad Final URL<br> You can't use http://{param1}.
-In other words, in the Final URL box, “contoso.com/{param1}” is allowed, but just “{param1}” is not. {param1}, {param2}, and {param3} are also still allowed in ad titles and descriptions.
+In other words, in the Final URL box, â€œcontoso.com/{param1}â€ is allowed, but just â€œ{param1}â€ is not. {param1}, {param2}, and {param3} are also still allowed in ad titles and descriptions.
   - Ad Destination URL<br> If this is set as {param1}, Microsoft Advertising looks at the Keyword {param1} value when the ad is served.

 - **Is there a difference between {Param 2} and {param2}?**

   Yes.
 You can't have a space. {Param 2} with a space is invalid.
-Capitalization doesn’t impact the tags.
+Capitalization doesnâ€™t impact the tags.
 It only matters when using a variation of {Keyword} or {KeyWord}.
 To learn more, see [Dynamic text: Capitalization of the keyword placeholder](hlp_BA_CONC_AboutParametersKeyWord.md).

 - **Is there a difference between {BidMatchType} and {MatchType}?**